 National Parks of Belgium

-There are six national parks in Belgium, four in Flanders and two in Wallonia, providing a great trail network of both day-hiking and long-distance trails.
-The national parcs in Wallonia are Parc National de L’Entre-Sambre-et-Meuse and Parc National de la Vallée de la Semois.
+There are six national parks in Belgium, four in Flanders and two in Wallonia, that have a great trail network of both day-hiking and long-distance trails.
+The national parks in Wallonia are Parc National de L’Entre-Sambre-et-Meuse and Parc National de la Vallée de la Semois.
 In Flanders they are the Nationaal Park Scheldevallei, Nationaal Park Bosland, Nationaal Park Brabantse Wouden, and the National Park Hoge Kempen.

 GR paths in Belgium

-Belgium features an extensive network of GR paths (Grande Randonnée in French or Grote Routepaden in Flemish), forming part of a larger European trail system.
-These long-distance hiking trails stretch through Belgium, diving into the nation’s environmental and cultural richness.
-The GR trails also link to other paths across Europe, connecting cross-continental hiking trails such as the GR5 which runs from Hoek van Holland through Nice at the Mediterranean Sea.
+Belgium has an extensive network of GR paths (Grande Randonnée in French, or Grote Routepaden in Flemish), that form part of the larger European trail system.
+These long-distance trails go through all of Belgium and also link to other GR trails across Europe.

 Hiking in the Ardennes

-Hiking in the Ardennes region is an ideal starting point, with its mild terrain and green valleys.
-Local “mountain huts,” such as the Chaveehut and Vennhütte, offer comfortable resting points and a great basecamp to explore the region.
-The Ardennes offers even a bivouac trail between the rivers Lesse and Lomme in the heart of the region: Entre Lesse et Lomme.
+Hiking in the Ardennes region is a great starting point, as it has pretty mild terrain and valleys.
+Local “mountain huts,” such as the Chaveehut and Vennhütte, are comfortable resting points and can act as a great basecamp for exploring the region.
+There’s even a bivouac trail in the Ardennes between the rivers Lesse and Lomme in the heart of the region: Entre Lesse et Lomme.

-Belgium has more than just beautiful nature.
-The historic and culinary side is a great addition to the trails.
-The country’s architecture, museums, and historical sites provide a cultural backdrop to the trails, while Belgian chocolates, beers, and waffles are great for your hiker hunger.
-Also, don’t miss out on the Flemish fries with stew at a local restaurant.
+However, Belgium has more than just beautiful nature.
+There’s so much history and cuisine that are great additions to the trails.
+The country’s architecture, museums, and historical sites that you’ll hike through are a cultural backdrop, while Belgian chocolates, beers, and waffles are great for your hiker hunger.

 Climate

-Belgium’s moderate climate supports year-round hiking.
+Belgium’s climate means year-round hiking since it’s so moderate.
 During the summer, the Flanders coastline, stretching 70km, becomes a prime destination for combining hiking with visits to seaside towns and historic cities like Bruges.

-In winter, the High Fens Plateau, Belgium’s highest plateau, is a great destination for winter hikes.
-Despite the absence of high mountains, the area’s unique landscapes remain appealing and accessible during snowy months.
-Be aware of the temperature drops in Belgium, especially in the Ardennes it can be quite cold during the winter months.
+In winter, the High Fens Plateau, Belgium’s highest plateau, is a great destination for winter hikes!
+Despite the fact that there are no high mountains, the area’s landscapes are still appealing and accessible during snowy months, something that high mountains aren’t.
+Just be aware of the temperature drops in Belgium, especially in the Ardennes, as it can be quite cold during the winter months.
 Always pack your layers and rain gear with you.
 Happy trails!